chaynHQ/bloom-backend/docs/database-guide.md

 ### Summary

+Populating your database with test data is essential for a fully functional development environment, making full-stack contributions, and running Cypress integration tests from the frontend.
+However, it is not necessary for smaller, isolated contributions.

-Most open-source contributions (e.g. running Cypress integration tests from the frontend) require adding test data to your local database.
-To do this, download Bloom's test data dump file, connect to the database server, then populate the database with the backup data.
+First, download Bloom's test data dump file.
+Next, connect to the database server, restore your database with the dump file, then verify with a query.

 ### Download Test Data Dump File